coderefinery/mma/_episodes/01-motivation.md

 to a compiled language.

-All these motivation point to a situation where we want to extend the ability of our high-level scripting interpreter, our case Python.
+All these motivation point to a situation where we want to extend the ability of our high-level scripting interpreter, in our case Python.

-We start out with examples expressed in different technologies.
-We are getting our hands dirty with SWIG, Boost, and Pybind11.
+We start out with one source code example and use it it with different tools/libraries.
+We are getting our hands dirty with SWIG, Boost, Cython and Pybind11.

 ![Python and C/C++]({{ site.baseurl }}/img/python-c.png "Python and C/C++.
 Licences CC BY 3.0"){:class="img-repsonsive"}